Frontal scalp swelling.

 MRI of the brain demonstrates a large multilobulated extraaxial mass with direct extension through the skull and into the scalp soft tissues.

 Sections show a highly cellular vascular neoplasm which appears to be adherent to dura matter.
 Numerous large thin-walled vascular channels are seen and there is a complex network of delicate small vascular sinusoids.
-In some areas, the tumor cells are separated by a collagenous stroma but in other regions they form more solid sheets.
+In some areas, the tumour cells are separated by a collagenous stroma but in other regions they form more solid sheets.